wp-plugins/rs-feedburner/readme.txt

 = You do great work...can I hire you? =

-Absolutely...go to my <a href="http://www.redsandmarketing.com/web-design/wordpress-consulting/">WordPress Consulting</a> page for more information.
+Absolutely...go to my [WordPress Consulting](http://www.redsandmarketing.com/web-design/wordpress-consulting/ "WordPress Consulting") page for more information.